There aren't many tasks that are as thankless in SEO as a website migration or replatform.

-This is even more important if you are working across multiple teams and with various agencies because managing stakeholders is incredibly hard for project managers, so just giving them everything is super helpful.
+This is even more important if you are working across multiple teams and with various agencies because managing stakeholders is incredibly hard for project managers.

 To do this, we create an SEO requirements document.
 It doesn't have to be any simpler than a spreadsheet with two tabs.